asw221/dlm/README.md

 and check how they stack up against the true ones (there were in fact different response functions for men and women in this simulation).
-`dlmBE` provides a few convenient utilities to extract and visualize estimated DL functions in a fitted model.
+`dlmBE` provides a few convenient utilities to extract and visualize estimated DL coefficients in a fitted model.
 For visualization, the basic syntax is simply `plot(fit2)`, but the call below enriches the plot with the addition of the true DL functions in purple (note the use of a "`term`" factor in the data for these functions to get them to render properly on the plot facets).